 There are also many other important estate planning tools, such as:

-To ensure your estate is properly planned for, contact the attorneys at Mahoney & Richmond, PLLC today.
+To ensure your estate is properly planned for, contact the attorneys at Mahoney Richmond Thurston, PLLC today.
 We have the experience and know-how to make sure your estate is managed according to your wishes and can help you draft a will and trust to help your family avoid the controversy and confusion of dealing with intestate estate distribution.
 We’re on your side, so please don’t wait to contact us today.